IvanUkhov/blog/_drafts/2019-12-31-sequential-data.md

 }
 ```

-It can be seen that the file contains only one block, `data`, which is
+It can be seen that the file contains only one block: `data`.
+This is sufficient
-sufficient for our purposes.
-However, it is meant to cover the construction of
+for the purposes of this article; however, it is also meant to cover the
-the model in mind, including its hyperparameters, and the execution process,
+construction of the model in mind, including its hyperparameters, and the
-including the optimizer and evaluation metrics, as well.
+execution process, including the optimizer and evaluation metrics.

-The `data` block is similar to the one we saw before; however, `modes` now
+The `data` block is similar to the one we saw before.
+In this case, `modes`
 describes various calls to the [`tf.data`] API related to shuffling, batching,
-and so on, which those familiar with the API would probably immediately
+and so on, which those who are familiar with the API will probably immediately
 recognize.
 It is instructive to go straight to the Python code.

 Below is an excerpt from a [Python class][data.py] responsible for building the